Linfen: Geography

 Linfen is located in the southwestern part of Shanxi, on the lower reaches of the Fen River, bounded by Changzhi and Jincheng to the east, the Yellow River to the west (which also forms the border with Shaanxi), Jinzhong and Lüliang to the north, and Yuncheng to the south.
 The prefecture ranges in latitude from 35° 23′ N to 36° 37′ N, spanning 170 km, and in longitude from 110° 22′ E to 112° 34′ E, spanning 200 km.
 In all, the city's administrative area, at 20275 km2, covers 13% of the province's area.

 Within its borders Linfen City has a variety of topographical features.
 It is characterised as having a "U" shape, with its mountains, covering 29.2% of the prefectural area, on all four cardinal directions, a basin, the Linfen Basin (临汾盆地), covering 19.4%, in the middle, and intervening hills, covering 51.4%, in between.
 In the east, from north to south, are Mount Huo (霍山) and the Zhongtiao Mountains; in the west are the Lüliang Mountains, with elevations mostly above 1000 m.
 The highest point in the prefecture is the main peak of Mount Huo, at 2347 m, and the lowest is in Xiangning County, at 385 m.
 Important rivers in the area include the Yellow, Fen, Xinshui (昕水河), Qin (沁河), Hui (浍河), E (鄂河), and Qingshui Rivers (清水河).

 The whole prefecture-level city features a great variety of terrain.
 The city itself sits in a basin, which aggravates the pollution.

 Climate

-Linfen has a continental, monsoon-influenced semi-arid climate (Köppen BSk), has a temperate continental climate with four distinct seasons, with rain and heat occurring at the same time.
-With moderately cold, but dry winters, and hot, somewhat humid summers.
-The monthly 24-hour average temperature ranges from −2.0 °C in January to 26.6 °C in July, and the annual mean is 12.6 °C. The annual precipitation stands at 455.1 mm, with close to 70% of this total falling from June to September.
+Linfen has a temperate, continental, monsoon-influenced cool semi-arid climate (Köppen BSk), with four distinct seasons.
+With moderately cold, but dry winters, and hot, somewhat humid summers, rain and heat occur at the same time.
+The monthly 24-hour average temperature ranges from −1.5 °C in January to 27.2 °C in July, and the annual mean is 13.8 °C. The annual precipitation stands at 459.2 mm, with close to 70 percent of this total falling from June to September.
 The frost-free period lasts on average 190 days per year.
 Extreme temperatures have ranged from −23.1 °C to 42.3 °C.